andy-schulz/thekla-examples/courses/cucumber/03_Separate_the_Steps_from_the_Features/README.md

 nav_order: 30
 ---

-# Separating the step definitions for the feature files
+# Separating the Step Definitions from the Feature Files

 I dont like having the step definitions mixed within the features folder.
 Instead I like to have the folder structure like so: